A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Parameter estimation

 \subsubsection{No-load estimation (quasistatic)}

 In a first stage, the motor displacement without payload ($m_p = 0$) is measured.
-The internal motor dry friction is assumed to be constant and independent of position and direction.
-Starting from rest ($\dot{L} = \ddot{L} = 0$), a slow voltage ramp is applied to find the exact moment the motion begins and to estimate $P_3$ via
+Starting from rest ($\dot{L} = \ddot{L} = 0$), a slow voltage ramp is applied to find the exact moment the motion begins and to estimate $P_3$ via the quasistatic relation